-In April 2005, we voluntarily disclosed to the United States Department of Justice (DoJ) and the SEC certain suspect payments in our network management unit in the United States.
+In April 2005, we voluntarily disclosed to the United States Department of Justice (DoJ) and the United States Securities and Exchange Commission (SEC) certain suspect payments in our network management unit in the United States.
 Subsequently, we made additional voluntary disclosures to the DoJ and the SEC regarding suspect payments made by other ABB subsidiaries in a number of countries in the Middle East, Asia, South America and Europe (including to an employee of an Italian power generation company) as well as by our former Lummus business.
 These payments were discovered by us as a result of our internal audit program and compliance reviews.

 In September 2010, we reached settlements with the DoJ and the SEC regarding their investigations into these matters and into suspect payments involving certain of our subsidiaries in the United Nations Oil-for-Food Program.
 In connection with these settlements, we agreed to make payments to the DoJ and SEC totaling \$58 million, which were settled in the fourth quarter of 2010.
 One subsidiary of ABB pled guilty to one count of conspiracy to violate the anti-bribery provisions of the U.S. Foreign Corrupt Practices Act and one count of violating those provisions.
 We entered into a deferred prosecution agreement and settled civil charges brought by the SEC.
 These settlements resolved the foregoing investigations.
-In lieu of an external compliance monitor, the DoJ and SEC have agreed to allow us to report on our continuing compliance efforts and the results of the review of our internal processes through September 2013.
+In lieu of an external compliance monitor, the DoJ and SEC agreed to allow us to report on our continuing compliance efforts and the results of the review of our internal processes through September 2013.
+Further to the Fraud Section of the DoJ determining that ABB has fully complied with all its obligations under the deferred prosecution agreement, on October 1, 2013, the competent court in the U.S. agreed to dismiss all criminal charges against us in relation to these matters.

-In addition, we are aware of proceedings, or the threat of proceedings, against us and others in respect of private claims by customers and other third parties with regard to certain actual or alleged anti-competitive practices.
+In addition, we are aware of proceedings, or the threat of proceedings, against us and others in respect of private claims by customers and other third parties with regard to certain actual or alleged anticompetitive practices.
 Also, we are subject to other various legal proceedings, investigations, and claims that have not yet been resolved.
 With respect to the above-mentioned regulatory matters and commercial litigation contingencies, we will bear the costs of the continuing investigations and any related legal proceedings.